vuejs/vue-cli/docs/guide/deployment.md

     # if you are deploying to a custom domain
     # echo 'www.example.com' > CNAME

+    # to execute git in script
+    env -i

     git init
     git add -A
     git commit -m 'deploy'